 Enrollment in the Pre SLP – No application Process!

-To enroll in the Pre SLP Program, simply complete the registration form and arrange for your transcripts to be sent to Saint Mary’s.
+To enroll in the Pre SLP Program, simply complete the registration form and arrange for your transcripts to be sent to Saint Mary’s, along with a current C.V. or resume.
 There is no application process, however, space is limited and enrollment is subject to availability.

 Contact the Office of Graduate Studies with any questions about registering for the program.